 What is sustainability and how do we define it for Buffalo Niagara?
-One Region Forward will seek to answer this question by looking at what the data tells us, asking the people of our region to define it through actions, and providing continuous educational offerings about our region’s emerging definition of sustainability.
+One Region Forward explores the issues by looking at what the data tells us, asking the people of our region to define it through actions, and testing our knowledge about how our region is doing in key areas.

 Featured / What the Data Tells Us

 Currently, the region grows only 38 percent of the fruits and vegetables our population would need to consume to follow the USDA’s healthy-eating guidelines.
 Yet, there are abundant opportunities to increase our self-reliance.
 Nearly 800,000 acres in Buffalo Niagara has soil suitable for farming.

 What if we used our unique water resources to drive economic revitalization?

 Buffalo Niagara Riverkeeper is leveraging economic resources to restore the health and integrity of our watershed.
 In other words, it is launching a blue economy.